 Get to Know Me

-International Award-Winning, Best-Selling Author, Intuitive and Conscious Relationship Coach, Carrie Jeroslow, helps people learn the tools to relate consciously to themselves and others.
+International Best-Selling Author, Relationship Diversity Advocate, Intuitive, and Conscious Relationship Coach, Carrie Jeroslow, teaches people the tools to relate consciously to themselves and others.
 She believes that when we learn and accept who we truly are, we are able to be more authentic in our relationships with others.
 This authenticity brings an unparalleled sense of joyfulness and fulfillment to our lives as a whole.

-She has previously worked as a Commercial Casting Director, an Artistic Director for the International show Blue Man Group and a massage therapist, and has owned a combination vineyard and winery in Yadkin Valley, NC.
+She has previously worked as a Commercial Casting Director, an Artistic Director for the International show Blue Man Group, and a massage therapist, and has owned a vineyard and winery in Yadkin Valley, NC.

 The one constant in her life has been her own path of self-evolution.

-She has been seen in NBC, PBS, Forbes, Thrive Global, Winston Salem Journal, Forsyth Woman, and Tuja Wellness and has been interviewed by Marianne Williamson, Go All In TV, The ListTV, and many others to discuss the ideas in her coaching, as well as in her first book, Why Do They Always Break Up with Me?
+She has been seen on NBC, PBS, The CW, featured in Forbes, Thrive Global, Winston Salem Journal, Prevention and Newsweek, and has been interviewed by Marianne Williamson, Go All In TV, The ListTV, and many others to discuss the ideas in her coaching, as well as in her first book, Why Do They Always Break Up with Me?
 This process has helped her many clients create profound changes in their relationships and in their lives.

-She gets an abundance of joy from working with clients through her intuitive readings, healings and coaching.
-It is a passion of hers to assist people on their path of spiritual awakening.
+She gets an abundance of joy from working with clients through her intuitive readings, and coaching.
+It is a passion of hers to assist people on their path of healing and be a witness to their massive transformations.

 In her spare time, she enjoys yoga, hiking, and music.